-I love to make projects, it's one of my favorite ways to challenge myself and learn new things.
-I try to document as much as possible in my creative process to help others along the way, so click through to see a more in-depth look at how I made each of these.
+I love to make projects, because it's one of my favorite ways to challenge myself and learn new things.
+I try to document as much as possible in the creative process to help others along the way, so click through to see a more in-depth look at how I made each of these.

 I participated in AuburnHacks 2019 in Auburn, Alabama.
 I had the pleasure of meeting new friends in Auburn and making a hack in 24 hours.
 My team made an app that alerts doctors to your medical conditions when you are incapacitated or can’t talk.
 We won first place in one of the major categories!

 I participated in Dubhacks 2018 in Seattle, Washington.
 We all got together at the University of Washington for a 24-hour Hackathon.
 My team made a VR “Mind Palace“ simulation that dynamically updates based on input text you feed it.
 We won three challenges, including the overall data track challenge!

 This project involved all sorts of things: 3D Printing, Circuit design, arduino coding, etc. Basically, I 3D printed a hand that, when wearing the glove, would mimic a human hand.
 I also created a library for the sensors I used so that way any future projects I used them for would be easier to implement.